-Some spas will come with jets that will gently massage the back of your head or legs as you relax.
+Some spas will come with jets that gently massage the back of your head or legs as you relax.
 Similarly, others might produce a lot of bubbles that will enhance the overall experience.

 11. Spa Sanitisation

 The spa should meet the general sanitisation standards, but it’s best if the model is equipped with an Ozone purification system.
-While the costs might increase slightly, such a unit will use a UV-based system that will clean the water and reduce the chlorine levels to keep bacteria at bay.
+While the costs might increase slightly, such a unit will use a UV-based system to clean the water and reduce the chlorine levels to keep bacteria at bay.
 This is perfect for those who want a premium spa experience and are ready to pay the price for it.